 Employee voice model Advantages Disadvantages Formalized Partnership - employee representatives and employers emphasize mutual gains and tackling issues in a spirit of co-operation, rather than through adversarial relationships.
-This includes a commitment to information sharing and joint decision-making on certain matters Ensures high-degree of buy-in and participation from both staff and management.
-Produces broader HR benefits for organization in terms of productivity and employee wellbeing.
-Creates platform for addressing issues/concerns on proactive basis. workplaces, especially non-union, without a tradition or culture of joint decision-making.
+This includes a commitment to information sharing and joint decision- making on certain matters organization in terms of productivity and employee well- being. workplaces, especially non- union, without a tradition or culture of joint decision- making.
 Increased training requirements for staff participating in partnerships Joint consultation committees - to consider issues that are deemed to be of common interest or of key importance to the parties, at non-union as well as unionized workplaces.
 Ensures high-degree of buy-in and participation from both staff and management.
 Well-recognized and established structure with a positive track record of success (Joint-Health and Safety committees) Creates platform for addressing issues/concerns on proactive basis burden in the organizing of and reporting on committee work.
 Employee forums/Citizen Assemblies - Larger groups of non-union or mixed groups of union/non-union employees meeting on a periodic basis with management for consultation and information sharing.
-Can take place in a convention or congress type setting, either virtual or in-person and/or combining elements of both.
-Potentially a good method of engagement for sectors where work is not routinely conducted in "one location" - (e.g., commercial or passenger transportation sectors like trucking, bus, rail, maritime and air travel, arts, film, television).
-Well-recognized and established structure with a positive track record of success outside of labour relations context (e.g., citizen assemblies) organizational challenges such as convening and facilitating.
+Can take place in a convention or congress type setting, either virtual or in-person and/or combining elements of both. engagement for sectors where work is not routinely conducted in "one location" - (e.g., commercial or passenger transportation sectors like trucking, bus, rail, maritime and air travel, arts, film, television). organizational challenges such as convening and facilitating.